#P1167C. News Distribution

 Description

-Initially, some user $x$ receives the news from some source.
+Initially, some user xx receives the news from some source.
 Then he or she sends the news to his or her friends (two users are friends if there is at least one group such that both of them belong to this group).
 Friends continue sending the news to their friends, and so on.
 The process ends when there is no pair of friends such that one of them knows the news, and another one doesn't know.

-It is guaranteed that $\sum \limits_{i = 1}^{m} k_i \le 5 \cdot 10^5$.
+It is guaranteed that i=1mki5105\sum \limits_{i = 1}^{m} k_i \le 5 \cdot 10^5.

 Input

-It is guaranteed that $\sum \limits_{i = 1}^{m} k_i \le 5 \cdot 10^5$.
+It is guaranteed that i=1mki5105\sum \limits_{i = 1}^{m} k_i \le 5 \cdot 10^5.

 Output